mmahdi-farrokhy/CleanCodeBook/README.md

 ```

 ### *Rule #4: No Boolean/Null/Enum Arguments*
 Introducing boolean/nullable/enum arguments introduces branching logic, leading to multiple distinct paths depending on argument's value.
 So it violates rule #1.
 Because more than one task is being implemented in one method.
-We should check its value before calling the method and implement differene methods for its differene values.
+We should check its value before calling the method and implement different methods for its different values.

 ```
     // BAD CODE